MarkB19988/Networking/README.md

 #### Design and Implement A Network

 ##### Network Specification and Design Brief
 The network I was asked to design had very specific requirements that had to be met.
 In terms of design the network had to consist of 2 LANs that were connected together with two routers.
 The individual LANs had to contain 3 computers, 1 server all connected to a swich that then connected to a router.
 Somewhere on this WAN there also had to be 1 printer and 1 wireless access point.
 As all of the devices on these LANs connected to a swich, the design followed the star topology.
+Below are the IP configurations that were also specified by the client.

+###### LAN (a)
+Computer IP Addresses:
+- 192.168.1.100
+- 192.168.1.101
+- 192.168.1.102

+Server IP Address:
+- 192.168.1.10

+Router IP Address:
+- 192.168.1.1

+###### LAN (b)
+PC IP Addresses:
+- 192.168.10.100
+- 192.168.10.101
+- 192.168.10.102

+Server IP Address:
+- 192.168.10.10

+Router IP Address:
+- 192.168.10.1

 ##### Concept Diagram
 Below is a concept design I made to visualise this network before I implemented it.
 By doing this I could collect feedback on the design before I started work on implementing it.